axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 Helper Class for accessing the App Preferences specified in settings_view.xml
 ## ToDo
 * Server
- * course definition: use course update events in racelog locally, do not send to TracTrac
  * boat class for race: in racelog
  * remove registered competitors: in racelog
  * Servlet for getting all races, which are still open to register for